tindy2013/stairspeedtest/README.md

 **Also thanks to [CareyWang](https://github.com/CareyWang) for his help and debug.**
 ## Known Bugs
 You tell me?
-## Future Functions
-* Fast.com speedtest has been added to the script, but it is still under testing.
 ## Licences
 * [Tencent/rapidjson](https://github.com/Tencent/rapidjson) (MIT/BSD/JSON)
 * [curl/curl](https://github.com/curl/curl) (Modified BSD)